 At the end of the process, you should find the generated artifacts in the

 The above examples uses the https url to clone the GIT repository, alternatively - if your firewall allows - you can use the GIT native URL that may be faster: git://github.com/lviggiano/owner.git.

-Since version 1.0.6 OWNER supports some language features introduced by Java 8, such as
+Since version 1.0.6 OWNER supports some language features introduced by Java 8 and superior,

 The support classes for these features are encapsulated in the maven module called